-Demonstrated multicultural competence and ability to address the mental health needs of historically marginalized populations.
+Demonstrated competence with diversity and intersectionality, and ability to address the mental health needs of historically marginalized populations.

 Demonstrated knowledge of FERPA, HIPAA, and the California Medical Information Act as it relates to the provision of psychotherapy in a university counseling center and confidentiality.